 Overall, both of these standards have greatly enhanced wireless technology.
 However, 802.11ax contains features that deliver superior service, particularly in dense environments.

 Improving Quality of Experience with IEEE Std 802.11ax™

 The work on High Efficiency Wireless Local Area Networks (WLANs) in IEEE Std 802.11ax™ started in 2013 as a new amendment to the IEEE 802.11 WLAN standard.
 A goal of the new amendment is to address dense deployments characterized by a large number of access points and stations placed in close proximity in a limited geographical area.
 Such usage scenarios impact the quality of experience (QoE) for latency-sensitive applications such as voice-over-Wi-Fi™ and video conferencing.

-Join IEEE Educational Activities and IEEE Standards Association on 15 December at 12pm ET for a virtual event that describes the new IEEE 802.11ax features such as Orthogonal Frequency Division Multiple Access and Uplink multi-user transmissions together with Physical (PHY) and Medium Access Control (MAC) enhancements specific to IEEE 802.11ax to improve QoE.
-This event will be available on-demand when the session concludes.
+Plus, check out this on-demand virtual event from IEEE Educational Activities and IEEE Standards Association that describes new IEEE 802.11ax features such as Orthogonal Frequency Division Multiple Access and Uplink multi-user transmissions together with Physical (PHY) and Medium Access Control (MAC) enhancements specific to IEEE 802.11ax to improve QoE.
+Watch now!

 Badman, Lee.
 (July 2021).
 What’s the difference between 802.11ac vs. 802.11ax?
 TechTarget.